DataBiosphere/data-portal/content/guides/userguides/exploring-projects.md

 1. project details such as species, organ, and library construction method
 1. counts of input
 1. a link to the project metadata download
-1. a link to the project DCP-generated count matrix download (if available)
+1. a link to the project HCA Data Portal-generated count matrix download (if available)
 1. a link to the project contributor-generated matrix (if available)

 ## Downloading Project Metadata

-For each project, the DCP maintains a project-specific TSV file containing the full project metadata.
+For each project, the HCA Data Portal maintains a project-specific TSV file containing the full project metadata.
 The TSV contains a row for each file in the project and columns for each metadata property.
 Meanings of the metadata properties are listed in the [Metadata Dictionary](/metadata).